Rebellion of Túpac Amaru II: Women in the Revolution

-Throughout the mid 1700s, women had a changing role throughout Latin America.
+Throughout the mid-1700s, women had a changing role throughout Latin America.
 They began getting involved politically, economically, and culturally.
-Women had begun getting involved in the workforce particularly producing cotton cloth and working as market traders.
+Women had begun getting involved in the workforce, particularly producing cotton cloth and working as market traders.
 Because of these growing gender role changes, women were involved in the Túpac Amaru II revolt.
-Túpac's wife, Micaela Bastidas had commanded her own battalion and she, and her battalion were responsible for the uprising in the San Felipe de Tungasucan region.
+Túpac's wife, Micaela Bastidas, had commanded her battalion, and she and her battalion were responsible for the uprising in the San Felipe de Tungasucan region.
 Micaela Bastidas and Bartola Sisa took part in demonstrations against high prices, food distribution networks, racist treatment of Natives, high taxes, and tightening restrictions on the colonies.
-Although women were involved in the revolution, and had a very active role throughout their own villages which had led to independence throughout the region, they had received little attention for their efforts.
+Although women were involved in the revolution and had a very active role throughout their villages, leading to independence throughout the region, they had received little attention for their efforts.

 Aftermath

-The ultimate death toll is estimated at 100,000 Indians and 10,000–40,000 non-Indians.
+The ultimate death toll is estimated at 100,000 indigenous and 10,000–40,000 non-natives.

-Viceroy Jáuregui lessened mita obligations in an attempt to ameliorate some of the Indians' complaints.
+Viceroy Jáuregui lessened mita obligations in an attempt to ameliorate some of the indigenous peoples' complaints.
 In 1784, his successor, Teodoro de Croix, abolished the corregidors and reorganized the colonial administration around eight intendants.
 In 1787, an audiencia was established in Cuzco.

 Areche's decrees following the execution of Túpac Amaru II included the banning of the Quechua language, the wearing of indigenous clothing, and virtually any mention or commemoration of Inca culture and history.
-Areche's attempts to destroy Inca culture after the execution of Túpac Amaru II were confirmed by royal decree in April 1782, however colonial authorities lacked the resources to enforce these laws and they were soon largely forgotten.
+Areche's attempts to destroy Inca culture after the execution of Túpac Amaru II were confirmed by royal decree in April 1782; however, colonial authorities lacked the resources to enforce these laws, and they were soon largely forgotten.
 Still, paintings depicting the Inca were destroyed, and the juridical institution of the cacique was abolished, with many caciques being replaced by administrators from outside the native locality.
 This undermined the power of indigenous rulership despite concessions from the viceroyalty.